coderjo/Bahrometer/input_pattern_format.md

 All multi-byte values are little endian.

 Coordinates are in the range of 0.0 to 1.0.
-Origin is currently presumed to me top-left.
+Origin is currently presumed to be top-left.

 **FILE**